xsdk-project/MathPackagesTraining2020/_lessons/krylov_amg/lesson.md

 We now explore some simple (and quite generic) options for preconditioning the problem.

-By default, the "Preconditioner Type" parameter was set to "None", meaning no preconditioning.
+By default, the `Preconditioner Type` parameter was set to `None`, meaning no preconditioning.
-Use "Ifpack2" instead.
+Use `Ifpack2` instead.
 (Ifpack2 is another Trilinos package which provides a number of different simple preconditioners.)

 Moreover, have a look at the configuration for Ifpack2.